api2cart/Android-sdk/docs/AccountApi.md

 //import org.openapitools.client.api.AccountApi;

 AccountApi apiInstance = new AccountApi();
-String params = url,store_key; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = url,store_key; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+String storeUrl = http://mystore.com; // String | A web address of a store
+String storeKey = ab37fc230bc5df63a5be1b11220949be; // String | Find store by store key
 String requestFromDate = 2010-07-29; // String | Retrieve entities from their creation date
 String requestToDate = 2100-08-29; // String | Retrieve entities to their creation date
-String storeUrl = http://mystore.com; // String | A web address of a store
-String storeKey = ab37fc230bc5df63a5be1b11220949be; // String | Find store by store key
-try {
+String params = url,store_key; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = url,store_key; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-    AccountCartList200Response result = apiInstance.accountCartList(params, exclude, requestFromDate, requestToDate, storeUrl, storeKey);
+    AccountCartList200Response result = apiInstance.accountCartList(storeUrl, storeKey, requestFromDate, requestToDate, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AccountApi#accountCartList");